The filmmaker and writer, Emerald Fennell, following the success of her debut film, showcases her keen eye for art in

 Worth less than the Pollock but more than the Coolidge, of the paintings in The Accountant, the Renoir is worth somewhere in the region of $70 million.
 To understand its value as part of the plot a little background is necessary.

 Wolff was the reason for the family’s abandonment by their mother.
-She was unable to accept his autism, finding that his behavior too challenging.
+She was unable to accept his autism, finding that his behavior was too challenging.
 It fell to the father to bring up a young family.
-He taught both his sons, but Christian in particular, how to navigate through a life that would inevitably be more difficult.
+He taught both his sons and Christian in particular, how to navigate through a life that would inevitably be more difficult.
 In this regard he was successful.
-In the film we see that Wolff has specific coping mechanisms that enable him to engage successfully with the real world.
+In the film, we see that Wolff has specific coping mechanisms that enable him to engage successfully with the real world.
 This is how he survives whatever life may throw at him.

-So why choose the Renoir?
+So why choose Renoir?
 This painting depicts a scene of a mother and child, bathed in the sunshine of summer.
 Why not choose a painting of a male figure instead?
 Especially if it’s going to hang just outside his weapons room?
 Its incongruity is important.
-Throughout the film Wolff is at odds with his surroundings.
+Throughout the film, Wolff is at odds with his surroundings.
 Details like this painting cast against the brutality of a room full of guns serve to highlight this further.